wp-plugins/sz-google/readme.txt

 * `[sz-gplus-share] ....: g+ button for sharing`
 * `[sz-gplus-follow] ...: g+ button for follow`

-**Google+ Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not eguono a predefined standard.
+**Google+ Functions:** The functions unlike the other components can be used for programming in PHP and allow customization of themes and decide the placements details that do not perform a predefined standard.

 * `szgoogle_get_gplus_badge_profile()`
 * `szgoogle_get_gplus_badge_page()`